 Using craft glue or a hot glue gun, glue the ring onto the back of the seashell.

 Time to create the crystals for our seashell geodes!
-Pour 1-2 tablespoons of rock salt into a small bowl, add 2-4 drops of food coloring (a little goes a long way!) then mix with a spoon.
-Repeat the same process to create as many colors of dyed rock salt as you’d like to use.
+Pour 1-2 tablespoons of rock salt into a small bowl, add 2-4 drops of food coloring (a little goes a long way!), then mix with a spoon.
+Repeat the same process to create as many colors of dyed rock salt as you’d like.
 I found 4-5 different colors gave a nice range to choose from and combine to create our geodes.

 Let the salt absorb the food coloring for about 5-7 minutes before moving on to the next step.

 Glue sprinkled rock salt to the back of your seashell.

 For the next step, begin by squeezing a generous amount of school glue onto the back of your shell.

 Use a brush or your fingertip to coat the entire back of the shell with a thick layer of glue, then begin sprinkling your dyed rock salt “crystals” onto the shell.